yuan0623/Deep-Reinforcement-Learning-Nanodegree-Project-2-Continuous-Control/report.md

-# Report: Deep Reinforcement Learning Nanodegree Project 2 Continous Control
+# Report: Deep Reinforcement Learning Nanodegree Project 2 Continuous Control
 ### DDPG

 In the implementation, the DDPG is utilized.